Australian Government Bureau of Meteorology

 Rangari 7 day forecast

 Today: Mostly sunny.
-Slight chance of a shower on the N slopes, near zero chance elsewhere.
-The chance of a thunderstorm in the N in the afternoon and early evening.
-Winds NW/NE 15 to 25 km/h tending SE/SW in the late afternoon then tending NE/SE in the late evening.
-Daytime maximum temperatures 33 to 41.
+Slight chance of a shower on the N slopes during this afternoon and early evening.
+Near zero chance of rain elsewhere.
+The chance of a thunderstorm with little or no rainfall during this afternoon and evening.
+Winds NW/NE 15 to 25 km/h tending SE/SW 15 to 20 km/h in the late afternoon then tending NW/NE in the evening.
+Daytime maximum temperatures 37 to 42.

 (km/h)7